jrihon/thesis/chapters/00_chapter/00_section_03.typ

 // https://computecanada.github.io/molmodsim-md-theory-lesson-novice/02-Fast_Methods_to_Evaluate_Forces/index.html
 ===== Verlet list
 Computing the bonded-term interactions is a given, but having to calculate the pairwise interaction potential (@eq-charges-in-amber, @eq-lenardjones) between atom#sub("i") and all other atoms in the system would be a gargantuan task and beyond a certain distance this would garner negligible additions to the potential.
 To remedy this, a simulation employs a cut-off distance at which the non bonded-terms are not evaluated anymore.
-This is formalised by the _Verlet list_.
+This is formalised by the _Verlet list_ #mcite(("Chialvo1990verlet"), biblio).

 Suppose we set the cut-off distance $d_c$ at 10 Å from atom#sub("i") and a buffer distance $d_b$ at an additional half of $d_c$.
 Every iteration, a distance check is in place before evaluating the terms.
 If an atom#sub("j") strays further than 15 Å, the Verlet list for that atom#sub("i") is re-evaluated to include a new set of atoms within 10 Å.
 While this requires some additional RAM to store the lists in, a table lookup is much faster than evaluating all the atoms in the system on every iteration considering the euclidian distance is just $d = sqrt((x_i - x_j) + (y_i - y_j) +(z_i - z_j))$.